Herbert George Columbine

+Biography

-Columbine was 24 years old, and a private in the 9th Squadron, Machine Gun Corps, British Army during the First World War when the action for which he was awarded the VC took place.
+Columbine was born in London on 28 November 1893.
+He joined the British Army in 1911 as a private in the 19th Royal Hussars, and later transferred to the 9th Squadron, Machine Gun Corps.
+He served in the First World War beginning in August 1914.
+He was 24 years old when the action for which he was awarded the VC took place.

 On 22 March 1918 at Hervilly Wood, France, Private Columbine took over command of a Vickers gun and kept firing it from 9 a.m. to 1 p.m. in an isolated position with no wire in front.
 During this time wave after wave of the enemy failed to get up to him, but at last with the help of a low-flying aircraft the enemy managed to gain a strong foothold in the trench.
 As the position was now untenable, Private Columbine told the two remaining men to get away, and although he was being bombed on either side, he kept his gun firing, inflicting losses, until he was killed by a bomb which blew him up along with his gun.